 Instead of Black Friday shopping, we hosted a family luncheon where I used leftovers to make “Thanksgiving on a Panini” sandwiches.
 Eldest son brought home some unique games that three generations enjoyed playing together.
 That was followed by a Turkey Bowl party at the local bowling alley.
-We were a competitive, but supportive group!
-So much fun, we may make it a semi-annual event.
-Afterwards, we all went out for a group dinner (and awards banquet); returning back to our house for more pie.
+Afterwards, we all went out for a dinner and awards banquet; returning back to our house for more pie.

 Since I had overnight guests through Sunday, I am still regrouping!
 There was no time to set a new holiday tablescape — not when Thanksgiving was still being put away.
-So, I thought you might enjoy seeing last year’s Christmas Eve table that I never had a chance to share.
+So, I thought you might enjoy seeing last year’s Christmas Eve table.